sukigirl0101/sukigirl0101.github.io/_posts/2025-08-11-loop011-reach-the-stars.md

 And my heart?
 It's not breaking anymore
-I can stretch out my arm and reach the sky
+I can reach out with my arm and reach the sky
 And for that moment
 The sky and I become one